 To save ROIs for use in future runs or to retrieve ROIs saved in past runs, follow the instructions in How to save and retrieve region selections.
 The ROIs are for the individual chart (Colorchecker, Contrast Resolution, etc.), not for Multicharts as a whole.

 Most charts allow reference files to be entered using the Ref. dropdown menu in the image area on the right of the Multicharts window, below the Color space box.
-(IT8.7 and CMP DT003 charts require them.)
+(IT8.7 and 36-patch Dynamic Range charts require them.)
 The available settings depends on the chart type.
 The previous file is generally available in the dropdown list.
 Here is a summary of the available reference sources.

 Reference file selections for the X-Rite Colorchecker,

 which has more choices than any other chart.